 Beginning in 2013, Mr. Carroll created Organ Tour, a program of his company, Musical Collaborations.
 Organ Tour is a program for organists and pianists to study and play organs — historic and modern — throughout the world.
 For the first two years, the tours concentrated on the organs of Italy.
 Organ Tour Italia 2013, in collaboration with Assisi Performing Arts, featured a variety of instruments from the Lake Como region to Umbria and Rome.
 Organ Tour Italia 2014 concentrated solely on the organs of the north – in the region surrounding Lake Como.
 Organ Tour Italia 2015 took participants to Florence, Pisa, and Rome.
-Additional musical tours have included the Well-Tempered Clavier Seminar near Lake Como, Italy as well as Organ Tour Argentina 2017 and non-musical tours including the Pilgrimage to Poland 2018 and the upcoming Italy Tour November 2019.
+Additional musical tours have included the Well-Tempered Clavier Seminar near Lake Como, Italy as well as Organ Tour Argentina 2017 and non-musical tours including the Pilgrimage to Poland 2018.

 Mr. Carroll holds Master of Music and Bachelor of Music degrees in Organ from the Peabody Conservatory of Johns Hopkins University.
 Further study includes coursework in liturgy and sacred music at the Catholic University of America and biblical studies at Trinity College.
 His primary teachers have been Donald Sutherland, organ and Kathleen Pryor, piano.
 While a student at Peabody, Mr. Carroll was a piano accompanist for countless vocal and instrumental recitals as well as repertoire classes especially for the vocal studios of John Shirley-Quirk and Phyllis Bryn-Julson and the horn studio of Peter Landgren.